Problems of shared or Plesk Hosting

 - Security standards are impossible to enforce

-- Session data can easily be read any software hacked
+- Session data can easily be read by any software hacked

 - Any account knows all the account names easier to hack